If you are looking for beginner readers books sets, then this article is for you!

 However, before we start, I just wanted to give you a little bit of context and information on beginner readers books in general.

-I think it is really important that you are aware of what I’m about to tell you before you make choose any set of books for your child or student…
+I think it is really important that you are aware of what I’m about to tell you before you pick any set of books for your beginner reader (child or student).

-When it comes to beginner readers books you basically have 2 options: leveled books and decodable books.
+When it comes to beginner readers books you basically have two options: leveled books and decodable books.

 Decodable books (also called phonetically decodable books or simply phonics books) allow children practice their phonics skills.
 This is because the text used in decodable books only contains words that children are able to easily sound out.
 In other words, the text is aligned with the phonics skills that children have at that moment.

-On the other hand, stories in levelled books use text that, first of all, is not necessarily in line with the child’s phonics level and, secondly, the use of guessing strategies is facilitated.
+On the other hand, stories in leveled books use text that, first of all, is not necessarily aligned with the child’s phonics level and, secondly, the use of guessing strategies is facilitated.
 The guessing can be facilitated by pictures that, basically, reveal the story or just by how predictable the text is.

-So while on the surface they may look very similar: big letters and some pictures, these are substantial differences, as we have just learned.
+So while on the surface they may look very similar: big letters and some pictures, these are very substantial differences!

 What are BOB books?